 - Children playing chess from an early age exhibit extraordinary memory skills

 - Students can predict outcomes, and realize that characters in their stories are interconnected, just as they and their opponent, and the pieces on the chessboard are!

 - Chess has all the qualities needed to be an excellent learning tool.
 Its introduction in schools is recommended not to develop chess players but to further a child’s development

 - Chess teaches children to think analytically, logically and on more than one level

 - Improves sense of fairness

 - Improves social mobility

 HEALTH BENEFITS OF CHESS

 An increasing amount of attention has been paid to the health benefits of chess.
-These are most recent discoveries and point to the great value of learning chess during childhood since it seems to confer health benefits almost from the cradle to the grave.
+These are the most recent discoveries and point to the great value of learning chess during childhood since it seems to confer health benefits almost from the cradle to the grave.
 They can be summarized as: